UMAprotocol/UMIPs/UMIPs/umip-91.md

 1. For the price request timestamp, query for the LON/USDT price on Okex.
 The open price of the 60-second OHLC period that this price request timestamp falls in should be used.
 2. Query the ETHUSD price by following the guidelines of UMIP-6.
-3. Query LON/USDT Price from Sushiswap using 2 hour TWAP.
+3. Query LON/USDT Price from Sushiswap using 5 minute TWAP.
-4. Query LON/ETH Price from Uniswap using 2 hour TWAP.
+4. Query LON/ETH Price from Uniswap using 5 minute TWAP.
 5. Take the median of the price from step 1 , step 3 and result of the multiplication of step 4 * step 2.
 6. The result should be rounded to six decimals to determine the LONUSD price.
 7. (for USD/LON) Take the inverse of the result of step 5 (1/ LON/USD), before rounding, to get the USD/LON price, and round to 6 decimals.